Ready for a Puppy? FAQ

 What may affect the waiting period?

 Litters in North America are still quite rare!
-Often, if you are flexible about sex and location, the wait may be less than two or three months.
+Often, if you are flexible about sex and location, the wait may be shortened, but typically it takes one year to get your puppy.
 Breeding homes with families that are interested in supporting our Association come first.
 Pet homes are important too, and our breeders will be very careful to choose homes where their pups will be trained, exercised, and seldom left alone.